graalvm/graalvm-demos/graalpy-eval-demo/README.md

 # GraalPy Evaluating Demo JDK 21
-Demonstration application showing GraalPy embedding with JDK 21 using Maven.
-It contains a Main class evaluates a Python file named _Hello.py_ when run.
-Shows how to produce a native executable using GraalVM.
+Demonstration application showing how to embed GraalPy in a Java application using Maven.
+It contains a Main class that evaluates an external Python file named _Hello.py_ when run.
+It also shows how to produce a native executable using GraalVM.

 For more details on polyglot embedding please see the docs: https://www.graalvm.org/latest/reference-manual/embed-languages/